 Love from The Very Hungry Caterpillar by Eric Carle, 2015

 The combination of several endearing idioms and Eric Carle’s beautiful illustrations makes for a winning Valentine’s Day book for toddlers.
 Unlike the original The Very Hungry Caterpillar book, there is no real story here.
 It is simply an expression of love.
 Each page features short, simple text such as, “You are the apple of my eye” making this a nice quick read for babies and toddlers.
 The Very Hungry Caterpillar is one of the most iconic characters in children’s literature and it is hard to resist this cute little book.

 Llama Llama I Love You by Anna Dewdney, 2014

 You really can’t go wrong from any book from the Llama Llama picture book or board book series.
-Children always seem to love them.
+Children always love them.
 Rhyming text and adorable illustrations bring this Valentine’s Day tale alive.
 Join Little Llama as he shares Valentines and hugs with friends and family.